"Teton Blessed"May 2009, Log Home Living

 “We looked at a lot of different options, and we thought, ‘If we’re going log, we want to go authentic,’” says Dave.
 “This is how log homes are supposed to be: real logs that real people peeled and put together.”

-He and Penny found those real logs (and extremely talented people) at Meridian, Idaho-based PrecisionCraft Log & Timber Homes, whose design firm, M.T.N Architects, helped the couple tweak a standard floor plan into a one-of-a-kind showpiece.
+He and Penny found those real logs (and extremely talented people) at Meridian, Idaho-based PrecisionCraft Log & Timber Homes, whose design firm, M.T.N Design, helped the couple tweak a standard floor plan into a one-of-a-kind showpiece.

 “We added the garage and then just went room by room and fine-tuned the design,” recalls lead architect Tim Schafer.
 “The biggest challenge was situating the garage and the house to achieve the best view.”